 1852 (2nd June)

 William sat and passed an entrance exam for Exeter College, Oxford.

 William became friends with Edward Burne-Jones.
-Having a mutual interest in Medieval buildings the pair spent much time visiting Medieval buildings and churches.
+Having a mutual interest in the architecture of the Middle Ages the pair spent much time visiting Medieval buildings and churches.

 William wrote ‘The Dedication of the Temple’ which is thought to be his first poem.

 William Morris and Edward Burne-Jones became aware of the Pre-Raphaelite Movement following the publication of John Ruskin’s Edinburgh Lectures.